Tutorial

 ttl: {3, :days}

-module: Tutorial.Guardian,
+module: MyApp.Guardian,

-error_handler: TutorialWeb.AuthErrorHandler
+error_handler: MyAppWeb.AuthErrorHandler

-**Note** that I am also adding configuration for authentication plugs.
-Lets add those as well:
+Note that I am also adding configuration for authentication plugs.
+Let’s add those as well:

-# lib/tutorial_web/plugs/auth_access_pipeline.ex
+# lib/my_app_web/plugs/auth_access_pipeline.ex

-defmodule TutorialWeb.AuthAccessPipeline do
+defmodule MyAppWeb.AuthAccessPipeline do

-use Guardian.Plug.Pipeline, otp_app: :tutorial
+use Guardian.Plug.Pipeline, otp_app: :my_app

 plug Guardian.Plug.VerifyHeader, claims: %{"typ" => "access"}